wilsonliaows/docs/developing-connectors/http.md

 #### Testing our JIRA connection by running a GET action
 We're not done yet!
 Let's test out our connection.
 In the case of JIRA, the instance (subdomain) information needs to be sent in within the API endpoint, therefore it doesn’t need to be provided in your connection settings.

-To test out my connection, I’m just going to ask Workato to fetch me all the projects in my JIRA instance with this [GET all projects endpoint](https://workato321.atlassian.net/rest/api/2/project)
+To test out my connection, I’m just going to ask Workato to fetch me all the projects in my JIRA instance with this GET all projects endpoint: `https://workato321.atlassian.net/rest/api/2/project`.

 This is how my test recipe looks - it has a Scheduler trigger (New scheduled event, so that a job will be ran immediately when I click on run recipe, and it simply calls the API endpoint.
 We didn’t fill in the sample response body as this is simply a quick test - we’re not really interested in building the datatree for use in subsequent steps yet.